syk2021/419pset1/README.md

 Phuc Duong contribution:
 - Common Table Expression query (used in LuxQuery class)
 - implementing argparse module in LuxCLI and LuxDetailsCLI
-- writing LuxCLI output function
+- writing LuxCLI output function to print to console
 - reading & implementing Table documentation
 - parsing and cleaning data for query.py
 - modularizing the code